riccardoferrara/archivio/wp-content/plugins/woo-variation-swatches/README.txt

 > 'This is one of the best swatches plugin available.
 The thing that separates it from the rest is the amazing customer support.
 I had an issue with my website, and the friendly GetWooPlugins team was able to get it resolved quickly!'

 [nevadauser1](https://wordpress.org/support/topic/the-best-support-ever-thank-you-guys/):
-> 'These guys went above and beyond trying to help me out, I had an issue with my theme and one of the plugins after a woocommerce update and they really did the best they could to help me solve the problem!
+> 'These guys went above and beyond trying to help me out, I had an issue with my theme and one of the plugins after a woocommerce update, and they really did the best they could to help me solve the problem!
 Thank you so much guys specially Shamser!'

 [jeromepernin](https://wordpress.org/support/topic/top-587/):
 > 'Super plugin!
 He literally saved 🙂 a huge thank you to Ahmed who provides extraordinary support.
 Congratulations to the whole team!'